tiagoaraujo00/video-manager/README.md

 Hello!!!
 ##
-This is a backend application made in Node.js with the goal of improving my hard skills and practicing JavaScript.
-It utilizes tools like Fastify, along with JavaScript, and an in-memory database to create a video manager.
+This is a backend application built in Node.js with the goal of enhancing my hard skills and practicing JavaScript.
+It utilizes tools such as Fastify and PostgreSQL, in conjunction with JavaScript and the Neon.tech database, to create a video manager.